 Ensure you add your email addy to its preferences so Mcafee can contact you if it fixes anything.
 It will give a list of known files and suspect files and forward them to mcafee for analysis

 Before you use Getsusp, you should go to this document

 and download the PDF file explaining what Getsusp is and how it works, and this document

 which downloads the installation guide PDF document.

-If you want another opinion, or to be on the safe side, then you can do a scan with the free versions of these tools :
+If you want a second opinion, or to be on the safe side, then you can do a scan with the free version of this tools :

 Re Malwarebytes try reupdating it and see if it finds anything else.

 I've tried all the things you suggested in your reply and all the scans come up clean.
 Could it be that a prior virus has left damage to my PC eve though the virus has been removed?
 Its still exceptionaly slow.

 Sometimes these mess up a mcafee install by deleting needed Registry settings.
 I feel the following is needed

 1. Is AVG now removed fully by its removal method?